dreth/dreth.github.io/blog/evaluate_crypto_projects/article.md

 ![](assets/LTCBTC.png)

-- <span class="lc">**NANO/BTC**</span>, there was a period where holding it could've earned you a lot as opposed to holding BTC, but for the most part, the trend is down with the exception of that period.
+- <span class="lc">**NANO/BTC**</span>, there was a short period where holding it could've earned you a lot as opposed to holding BTC, but for the most part, the trend is down with the exception of that  short period.
 If you think this thing is going to take off, that's okay, but I personally don't see that happening for now and would rather hold BTC.
 The performance is clearly better than the previous two though!

 ![](assets/NANOBTC.png)

 - <span class="lc">**DOGE/BTC**</span>, so what?
 I made a mistake? what are you gonna do about it huh?
-Doge has historically performed *pretty well* against BTC, being mostly a sideways dance with some spikes in specific moments, whenever it gets 'hot again'.
+Doge has historically performed *pretty well* against BTC, moving mostly sideways with some spikes in specific moments, whenever it gets 'hot again'.
 Don't be deceived by this chart though, the investment is alright if we consider its historical performance, but the token is a meme, it has infinite supply and there's like 50 wallets that control the overwhelming majority of the supply.
 "But Daniel you could also say that about BTC!!", then buy DOGE man, it's OK, I also think the lil dog is kinda cute too, good luck trying to catch those spikes though!

 ![](assets/DOGEBTC.png)